kubernetes-sigs/gateway-api/geps/gep-3792/index.md

       must be able to be properly maintained over time (for example, if they use mTLS, certificates will need rotation over time).

+    - The OCG must be able to distinguish meshed workloads from non-meshed workloads, so that it can communicate appropriately with each.

-- Allow Ana to develop and operate meshed applications without needing to know whether the Gateway they're using is an OCG or an in-cluster Gateway.
+- Allow Ana to develop and operate meshed applications without needing to know whether the Gateway she's using is an OCG or an in-cluster Gateway.

 - Define a basic set of requirements for OCGs and meshes that want to interoperate with each other (for example, the OCG and the mesh will likely need to agree on how workload authentication principals are represented).

+- Define how responsibility is shared between the OCG and the mesh for outbound behaviors applied to requests leaving the OCG.
+(Note that "the OCG has complete responsibility and authority over outbound behaviors for requests leaving the OCG" is very much a valid definition.)

 ## Non-Goals

+- Support multicluster operations.
+It may be the case that functional multicluster (with, e.g., a single OCG fronting multiple clusters) ends up falling out of this GEP, but it is not a goal.

 - Support meshes interoperating with each other.
 It's possible that this GEP will lay a lot of groundwork in that direction, but it is not a goal.